Best SBA lenders in December 2024

 How we chose the best SBA lenders

-We reviewed the leading SBA loan lenders to determine the seven best SBA lenders to help you make the most informed choice during your SBA search.
-To appear on our list of top SBA lenders, the lenders had to meet the following criteria:
+We reviewed the top 100 SBA lenders to determine the nine best SBA lenders to help you make the most informed choice during your SBA search.
+To appear on our list, the lenders had to meet the following criteria:

-• Part of the SBA Preferred Lender Program (PLP): Lenders must meet certain performance criteria to become part of the PLP.
-As a result, they have the authority to perform all steps in processing SBA loans.
-Since lending decisions lie with PLP banks, funds can be distributed to borrowers more quickly.
+• SBA Preferred Lender Program (PLP): Lenders must meet certain performance criteria to become part of the PLP.
+As a result, they have the authority to perform all steps in processing SBA loans, helping borrowers access their funds quicker.
+We made an exception to include two SBA lenders at the bottom of our list who don’t have PLP status but have more lenient eligibility requirements with options for startups and bad-credit borrowers, which are often unable to get SBA loans with most lenders.

 • Rates and terms: While all SBA loans come with capped interest rates and maximum repayment terms, we prioritized lenders with more competitive fixed rates, fewer fees and flexible options for repayment terms.